vrandall66/front-end-submissions-public/1705/mod-4/byob/Laura-Caroselli.md

 * Format [this](https://github.com/lcaroselli/Poke150-api/blob/master/documentation/endpoints/pokemon/POST_pokemon.md#errors) as a code block.

-* Looks like the endpoint [here](https://github.com/lcaroselli/Poke150-api/blob/master/documentation/endpoints/pokemon/DELETE_pokemon_Id.md) is wrong - has a double 'id' in the URL.
+* Looks like the endpoint [here](https://github.com/lcaroselli/Poke150-api/blob/master/documentation/endpoints/pokemon/DELETE_pokemon_Id.md) is wrong, or the link to it on the main page is wrong - once has a double 'id' in the URL.

 ### Feature Completion

-**x points**: (60 possible points) Lorem ipsum dolor set amet
+**55 points**: (60 possible points) Lorem ipsum dolor set amet

 * Nice to see multiple migration files in your database directory, it proves you are doing things the right way rather than just rolling back to resolve any errors in your schema.